johnntua/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Creates a repo on github and moves the docs of the bikeshare project on github.
+Creates a repo on github and moves the files of the bikeshare project on github.

 ### Files used
 bikeshare.py, README.md